Lenders mortgage insurance (LMI) explained

 What do I do if my home loan has been rejected?

-If your application for a home loan is rejected because of an LMI provider’s criteria, seek advice from your mortgage broker.
+If your application for a home loan is rejected because of an LMI provider’s criteria, seek advice from your mortgage broker in Melbourne.
 You could apply for another home loan with a lender who self-insures or uses a different LMI provider.

 How much can I borrow for an investment property?